-As the prime air transport gateway for Jordan, QAIA stands as one of the fastest growing hubs in the Middle East, with sustained increases in passenger traffic year-over-year, with volumes for the first half of this year reaching 2,445,500 passengers, which translates to an impressive 17% increase over 2009.
+As the prime air transport gateway for Jordan, QAIA stands as one of the fastest-growing hubs in the Middle East, with sustained increases in passenger traffic year-over-year, with volumes for the first half of this year reaching 2,445,500 passengers, which translates to an impressive 17% increase over 2009.
 Despite the limited design capacity of the existing terminals, estimated at 3.5 million passengers annually, and the fact that the airport catered to more than 4.77 million passengers last year, AIG has been working diligently to utilize the airport's maximum potential in meeting the growing traffic demand, which typically reaches its highest rate during the summer holiday season.
-Preliminary statistics show that during the month of July, passengers travelling through QAIA reached nearly 600,000 passengers, shattering the previous one-month record of 533,000 passengers set in August 2009.
-Roughly 236,600 passengers travelled in the first 10 days of August.
+Preliminary statistics show that passengers traveling through QAIA reached nearly 600,000 passengers in July, shattering the previous one-month record of 533,000 passengers set in August 2009.
+Roughly 236,600 passengers traveled in the first ten days of August.

 AIG will spare no effort in addressing the challenges faced in the existing airport terminals.
-The company and its 300+ employees, 97% of which are Jordanian, reaffirm the commitment to further enhancing and developing the Jordanian aviation sector, as mandated by His Majesty King Abdullah II.
-It is the prime objective of AIG, to develop QAIA as a healthy and self-sufficient service-focused enterprise - one that serves as a source of pride and prosperity for all Jordanians.
+The company and its 300+ employees, 97% of which are Jordanian, reaffirm the commitment to further enhancing and developing the Jordanian aviation sector, as He Majesty King Abdullah II mandated.
+It is the prime objective of AIG to develop QAIA as a healthy and self-sufficient service-focused enterprise - one that serves as a source of pride and prosperity for all Jordanians.